mat-docs/ATLAS.Site/docs/extending-atlas/open_streaming_architecture/index.md

 Virtual parameters are defined as simple FDL functions in the ECU logging config, and are traditionally calculated on demand by clients rather than the values being persisted like other parameters.
-However, this requires knowledge of the proprietary FDL grammar, so a service will be developed as part of the McLaren Applied Bridge Service to calculate virtual parameters in real time and written to the broker, eliminating the need for downstream clients to recalculate them.
+However, this requires knowledge of the proprietary FDL grammar, so a service will be developed as part of the Motion Applied Bridge Service to calculate virtual parameters in real time and written to the broker, eliminating the need for downstream clients to recalculate them.